KomodoPlatform/developer-docs/docs/qa/adb-logcat.md

 ### Connecting the android device

-Enable USB debugging on the android device and connect it to your Personal Computer using a USB device.
+Enable USB debugging on the android device and connect it to your Personal Computer using a USB cable.

 To verify that the devise is being detected, run: